Bedford VAL: In popular culture

 The Bedford VAL gained recognition through its use in the film The Italian Job.
-This vehicle was a Harrington Legionnaire, 'ALR 453B', new in April 1964 to Batten.
+The bodywork of this vehicle was a Harrington Legionnaire, 'ALR 453B', new in April 1964 to Batten.
 After modification for the film, the coach went back into coaching, being scrapped in 1990.

 A Plaxton-bodied example, 'URO 913E', featured in the 1967 Beatles film Magical Mystery Tour.
 This coach was new to Fox, Hayes, in 1967.
-In the film, the coach was raced around RAF West Malling by Ringo Starr himself against sports cars and other modes of transportation, driven by other tourists.
+In the film, the coach was raced around RAF West Malling by Ringo Starr himself against sports cars and other modes of transport, driven by other tourists.
 Ringo won the race with the VAL in the end.

-A Bedford VAL also featured in a devastating crash for the purposes of filming for the ITV soap opera Coronation Street in 1969.
-The plot involved some characters on a trip to the Lake District, but the coach's steering fails and it harshly crashes into a tree.
-The Plaxton Elite in the Coronation Street coach crash LXJ574G was new to Holt, Rusholme in March 1969.
-It was only a few months old when this was filmed.
-In the stills at the depot there is an earlier VAL-bodied Plaxton in the shots, which presumably was also owned by them.
-LXJ was not damaged in the sequence and went on to Isaac, Morriston in December 1977, who appear to have sold it about a year later and there is no record of it after then.

 Bus tour of Liverpool

 A bus tour of Liverpool, marketed as the Magical Mystery Tour, has operated since 1983.
 The tour visits places associated with the Beatles, such as childhood homes, Strawberry Field and Penny Lane.
 The tour was originally operated by a Bedford VAL coach as in the film, but more modern vehicles are now used.
-A Bedford Plaxton Val, originally DOE111K, was used.
-Previously owned by Smiths Imperial Coaches then Watsonians.
+A Bedford Plaxton Val, originally DOE111K, was used, previously owned by Smiths Imperial Coaches then Watsonians.